 • Enter the IP address for bond0 and click Configure Interfaces

 NOTE : If you have a master and slave configured as an HA pair, make sure you configure bonding in the same way on both units.
-Failure to do this will result in heartbeat (master / slave communication) related issues.
+Failure to do this will result in heartbeat related issues.

 Bonding Configuration Modes